Interacting with students and collaborators

 In the case you want to change a read only file into a read and write type

 There are various ways in which you can facilitate students group projects in CoCalc.
 A couple of options are:

 Have someone on each group make a project with all the group members as collaborators.
 They will all then be able to collaborate on the same project and modify files simultaneously.

 You should note, however, that by using the approach you cannot automatically collect assignments from the team.
 However, a workaround could be creating an assignment in your main project and have the students copy the file over to their group project.

-Students can collaborate in their own course-affiliation using git via the terminal in SMC (for more tips on using git see the Interesting features and tricks section).
+Students can collaborate in their own course-affiliation using git via the terminal in CoCalc (for more tips on using git see the Interesting features and tricks section).